hpssjellis/machine-learning-gearbots-jer/price-list.md

-## Gear Bots Machine Learning Engineering Design STEM Class
+## GearBots Machine Learning Engineering Design STEM Class

 # Must have the following, contact Mr Dirom if this is going to be a problem